What Is Migraine?

 Unilateral pulsating headache

-Pain predominantly on one side of the head with a throbbing character, which may alternate sides between attacks.
+Throbbing pain predominantly on one side of the head, which may alternate sides between attacks.

 2. 02